 Know the factors that hinder the success of many companies’ open-door policies.
 In addition, get the best practices successful companies used to make their open-door policy successful.

 Effective communication between managers and employees plays a significant role in the successful running of a business.
 But difficulties in the form of the organizational hierarchy may prevent such communication from happening.
-To resolve this issue, companies are implementing open-door policies within their organizations.
+To resolve this issue, innovative companies implement an open-door policy in their work environment.

-An open-door policy is a practice whereby organizational leaders allow employees to have easy access to them.
-With this, employees can drop by to ask questions or discuss matters affecting them.
+An open-door policy is a communication policy a company enacts to encourage open communication in their organization.
+With this policy, employees can feel free to ask questions or openly communicate issues affecting them.
 This policy is designed to promote employee trust and make sure feedback reaches managers who then use it to make changes or improvements.

 However, the open-door policy only works if it is implemented in the right way.
-To help companies get the best out of this policy, we have put together this article about the best practices for implementing the open-door policy.
+To help companies get the best out of this policy, we have put together this article on the best practices for an effective open-door policy.
 But before that, let us look at the reasons some companies’ open-door policy fails.

 Factors preventing the success of the open-door policy